juanluispaz/ts-sql-query/docs/supported-operations.md

 /**
- * Represents a local date without time (using a Date object) */ interface DateValueSource extends ComparableValueSource<Date> {
+ * Represents a local date without time (using a Date object) */ interface LocalDateValueSource extends ComparableValueSource<Date> {
     /** Gets the year */
     getFullYear(): NumberValueSource
     /** Gets the month (value between 0 to 11)*/